Public Art Commission Pre-Application Meeting

 VenueDenver Arts & Venues

-Join your Denver Public Art team to learn more about two new projects with budgets ranging from $22,000 to $23,000.
+Join your Denver Public Art team to learn more about the Denver County Jail Visitors' Center Public Art Commission

-The Denver Public Art Team will be hosting a pre-application meeting on Wednesday, Feb.
-15, 5:30-7 p.m.
-The meeting will cover project backgrounds, goals, and the application process for two recently advertised Requests for Qualifications: Environmental Learning for Kids (ELK) Education Center in Montbello and Inspiration Point Park.
+The Denver Public Art Team will be hosting a pre-application meeting on Wednesday, March 29, 5:30-6:30 p.m.
+The meeting will cover project backgrounds, goals, and the application process for the recently advertised Request for Qualifications: Denver County Jail Visitors' Center.
 Attendees will also get information on callforentry.org (CafE) through which we are accepting applications.

-Please attend to learn more about the application process, ask questions, and determine if you’d like to apply for any or all projects.
+Please attend to learn more about the application process, ask questions, and determine if you’d like to apply for this project.
+This event will be hosted on Zoom.
+Interested applicants are asked to register on Eventbrite to get information on how to join prior to the event.

 Artists who have never received a public art commission, or have never applied for one, are highly encouraged to attend.